Noir: A Shadowy Thriller

 Noir: A Shadowy Thriller is a 1996 adventure game developed by American studio TSi, Inc. and published by Cyberdreams for Windows.
 Noir was Cyberdreams' last released game before the studio shut down in 1997.

 Plot

 The setting of Noir places the player in Los Angeles in 1940 as a private investigator.
 The player is tasked with completing six non-linear 'cases' presented as the unresolved files of their missing partner, Jack Slayton.
 These cases can be completed in any order or concurrently.
 Once the player has solved all cases, they will discover the cause of Jack Slayton's disappearance.

 Gameplay

 Gameplay in Noir is consistent with other point and click adventure games, with the player navigating the environment through a series of still images.
 Whilst the player may examine or pick up objects with the cursor, there is no inventory system and the game will automatically use appropriate items as relevant.
-The game also presents multiple difficultly levels which affect the number of hints available to the player and the context clues represented by the cursor.
+The game also presents multiple difficulty levels which affect the number of hints available to the player and the context clues represented by the cursor.